Code generation for Arduino (linear frequency modulation with low-pass filter)

 subsystem_name="FM")

-After successful compilation and loading the sketch into the target device, connect a digital oscilloscope to the output of the RC-filter and capture the variable component of the generated signal.
+After successful compilation and uploading of the sketch to the target device, we will connect a digital oscilloscope at the output of the RC filter and remove the variable component of the generated signal.

-For demonstration we used a digital oscilloscope Hantec DSO with connection to a computer and data output to the DSO Analyzer software.
+For the demonstration, a digital oscilloscope Hantec DSO was used with connection to a computer and data output to the DSO Analyzer program.

 using WAV, Base64